Bifrost-Technologies/Tranquility-Lite/README.md

 Maximum Security Wallet for the Solana blockchain.

-Available on the Microsoft Store for PC, Mobile/Tablet, Xbox, Holo-lens etc.
+Available on the Microsoft Store for PC

 Using real-time data protection and SHA512 hashing for maximum security.